mmazzarolo/mmazzarolo.com/content/blog/2016-09-19-parse-server-hidden-features/index.md

 For the schema APIs you can take a look at the [holy bible for the schema APIs: the schema specs][6].
 By studying a bit this file you'll notice the use of `schema.addClassIfNotExists`, which is exactly what we're interested on.
-Strong of these information we can create our class:
+Strong of this information we can create our class:

 ```javascript
 import Config from "parse-server/lib/Config";